mohammadh1380/log-helper/README.md

 ```

-For more use cases, take a look at the 'tests' directory.
+For more use cases, take a look at the `tests` directory.